Frequently Asked Questions

 The lengths of sessions are up to 50 minutes long.

 How should I make payment for my sessions?

-Within the welcome pack is an explanation of the options on how to make payment.
-This is currently via a bank transfer due to online working.
+Within the welcome pack is an explanation on how to make payment.
 Receipts are available on request.

 Do you offer concessions?

 Yes.
 Concessions are offered to people who are unemployed, trainee counsellors and OAP’s.

 How do I know you are properly qualified?